-Continued or increased concern may lead to children receiving additional targeted interventions and a SEND support plan will be created and implemented including small achievable targets which are reviewed regularly.
-This may include 1:1, small group teaching or additional resources and provision.
+Continued or increased concern may lead to children receiving additional targeted interventions and/or provisions so a SEND support plan will be created and implemented including small achievable targets which are reviewed every half term alongside both class teachers and parents.
+Where a child continues to make less than expected progress, despite interventions, specialist outside agencies will be involved in supporting the child and working alongside teachers, support staff and parents.

-Level 3 (School action +)
+Level 3 (SEND support)